Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-We apply the methods described in \cref{sec:methods} to a suite of test problems with oscillatory and chaotic dynamics.
-We use Python3 and PyTorch \cite{pytorch} to construct and train the neural network architectures described in this section.
-Results were produced locally using an Acer Aspire A515-57 laptop computer with 16 GB RAM and an Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7-1255U processor.
 To generate noisy simulated data for our numerical examples, we assume that the observed states are corrupted by Gaussian noise with mean zero and covariance matrix prescribed based on a percentage of the standard deviations of the exact solution trajectories.
 More specifically, for some discrete times $t_j$, $j=1,\dots,T$, we let

 where $\delta$ represents a user-defined noise level, $\mathsf{\Gamma}$ is an $n\times n$ diagonal matrix with the variance of each state along the main diagonal, and $\mathcal{N}(\cdot,\cdot)$ denotes the multivariate normal distribution.